opendesk/openmaking.is/_posts/articles/2014-08-13-OpenDesk-data-flow-and-processing-review.md

 ## Further Work

 The dotted lines show software flows that have yet to be investigated.
-NX shows promise as an all encompassing solution and both Solidworks and SolidEdge look like they can provide a solution alongside a 3rd CAM package.
+NX shows promise as an all encompassing solution and both Solidworks and SolidEdge look like they can provide a solution alongside a 3rd party CAM package.

 Check back here soon for the results!